Mrs. Sherri Senger

 Mrs. Brandy Lund

 Brandy joined the Board of Directors in 2019 after researching volunteer opportunities in the not-for-profit sector within the City of Wetaskiwin.
-She landed on the Boys and Girls Club after admiring their strong presence in the community and realizing that the Club’s delivery of well-rounded programs aligned with what she believes is important to the community.
+She landed on the BGC board after admiring their strong presence in the community and realizing that the Club’s delivery of well-rounded programs aligned with what she believes is important to the community.

 Brandy is self-employed and is the owner of a successful small business for over 20 years.
 Her perseverance and dedication to operating in a small market city for so many years is a great accomplishment.